An effective open image theorem for products of principally polarized abelian varieties: An effective version of Faltings's isogeny theorem

 \subsection{Proof of Theorem \ref{effective-Faltings}}

-By Faltings's isogeny theorem, we know that the information of all relevant $q$-Weil polynomials distinguish $\overline{K}$-isogeny classes abelian varieties.
-The following proposition shows that under an open image assumption, $\overline{K}$-isogeny classes are in fact determined only by their Frobenius traces at $\fp$ up to sign.
+Let $A$ be an abelian variety over a number field $K$.
+By Faltings's isogeny theorem, we know that the set of Weil polynomials of $A$ at primes in $\Sigma_K$ is not sufficient to distinguish the $\overline{K}$-isogeny class of $A$.
+The following proposition shows that under an open image assumption of $A$, the $\overline{K}$-isogeny class of $A$ is in fact determined by its Frobenius trace at primes in $\Sigma_K$ up to sign.